-C.c.3: The percentage of non-licensed/non-certified waiver providers who met state & waiver training requirements as verified by valid contracts.
-N = All non-licensed/non-certified waiver providers who met state & waiver training requirements.
+C.c.3: The number and percent of non-licensed/non-certified waiver providers who met state and waiver training requirements as verified by state policies and procedures.
+N = Number of non-licensed/non-certified waiver providers who met state and waiver training requirements as verified by state policies and procedures.
 D = All non-licensed/non-certified waiver providers.